 DISCUSSION

+Fixatives using formalin, such as the 10% (v/v) formalin solution in seawater used in this study, are known to preserve the morphology of diverse marine invertebrates and are often used for microCT imaging18,24-26,28,30,33.
+However, restrictions on the use of this chemical have become strict in some countries in recent years, and substitutes such as paraformaldehyde or glutaraldehyde may be used.
+If there are plans to extract DNA after scanning, it is better to avoid using formalin as a fixative, because it is known to fragment DNA.
+In this case, the use of fixatives that preserve DNA, such as 70% ethanol, is recommended.
+In this study, the cnidarian A. equina was fixed using 70% ethanol, and clear microCT images were obtained from the 70% ethanol-fixed samples (Fig. 6A, B).

-In a previous study of performing microCT scanning on various cnidarian taxa, many samples were dehydrated in 100% ethanol and some were further critical point dried prior to scanning18.
-Although the soft internal organs such as tentacle clusters, muscles, and gonads were successfully observed in the study, dehydration and drying processes are known to result in major artefacts such as deformation and contractions of soft tissues10,17.
-In the present study, we were able to observe the internal structures of a cnidarian A. equina using 25% Lugol solution (Fig. 6).
-Our protocol, without any dehydration or drying steps, is more preferable and should be performed when possible to reduce the risk of damage to the specimens and artefacts during scanning.
+In a previous study that performed microCT scanning of various cnidarian taxa, many samples were dehydrated in 100% ethanol, and some were critical-point-dried prior to scanning24.
+Although soft internal organs such as tentacle clusters, muscles, and gonads were successfully observed in their study, dehydration and drying processes are known to result in major artefacts such as the deformation and contraction of soft tissues11,21.
+In the present study, we were able to observe the internal structures of the cnidarian A. equina fixed in 70% ethanol and stained with 25% Lugol solution (Fig. 6A, B).
+Our protocol, without any dehydration or drying steps, is preferable, and should be performed whenever possible to reduce the risk of damage to the specimens and artefacts during scanning.